andrewsunglaekim/advanced_git_workshop/readme.md

 Merging results in a merge commit, therefore that commit will have 2 parents.
 One parent is the branch we are currently on.
 The other parent is the branch we move into.
 For the purposes of the `^`.
 The branch we are on when merging is the "first" parent and the branch we want to merge in is the "second" parent.
 If HEAD points to a commit from that resulting merge:

 ```
+HEAD^ # this would point to the HEAD commit's first parent.
+The commit we were on before the merge.
 HEAD^1 # this would point to the HEAD commit's first parent.
-The branch we were on before the merge.
+The commit we were on before the merge.
 HEAD^2 # this would point to the HEAD commit's second parent.
-The branch we merged in.
+The commit we merged in.
 ```

 We can also chain these operators, something like this: